eliashuber2401/Machine-Learning-Project-Finance/README.md

 We train a neural network with 2 hidden layers, and try to achieve better results than the other two models, while neglecting runtime, to test the limit of the technical indicators.

 ## 💡 Trading Strategy
+The trading strategy will focus on the Daily Return and trade on a daily base.
+We will use RBF SVM and Logistic Regression to predict the movement on a daily base.

 Using the predictions from the models, we implement a basic trading strategy: